Codecademy/docs/content/java/concepts/priorityqueue/priorityqueue.md

   - 'paths/computer-science'
 ---

-A `PriorityQueue` is an implementation of the `Queue` interface and stores elements in a collection prioritized by natural ordering, or by a custom `Comparitor`.
+A `PriorityQueue` is an implementation of the `Queue` interface and stores elements in a collection prioritized by natural ordering, or by a custom `Comparator`.
 The elements are prioritized with the least value element at the head of the queue, and the `Queue` methods `.peek()` and `.poll()` operate on that element.

 ## Syntax